4 Billion Years On

 This month in numbers

-Latvia experienced its 6th warmest April on record in 2026, with an average temperature of 7.64°C, a significant +3°C anomaly compared to the 1961–1990 baseline.
-The period from February to April 2026 also ranked as the 11th warmest on record, with an average temperature of 2.8°C, an anomaly of +3.6°C. Globally, April 2026 was the 2nd warmest April for land temperatures on record, with an anomaly of +1.1°C.
+Latvia experienced its 6th warmest April on record, with an average temperature of 7.64°C, a significant +3°C anomaly compared to the 1961–1990 baseline.
+Globally, April 2026 was the 2nd warmest April on record for land temperature, with an anomaly of +1.1°C. The three-month period from February to April 2026 also ranked as the 11th warmest on record for Latvia, with an average temperature of 2.8°C, an anomaly of +3.6°C.

 What changed